gudomingues01/utfpr-hello-world-1/ATIVIDADE.md

 * Upload ATIVIDADE.md.

-## Insert any character and show a mensage
+## Insert any character and show a message

 ```
 #include <stdio.h>